metabolomicstats/NormalizeMets/README.md

 #### 2. To use the interactive excel interface, download and open the file ExNormalizeMets.xlsm

-#### 3. The vignette and the workflow are available on this website as a zip file above.
+#### 3. The vignette, examples and the workflow are available on this website as a html file in the folder NormalizeMets_vignette.zip.